CodeKiwi/votejosh2020/_posts/2017-02-01-rainy_welly.md

 layout: post
 title:  Windy Wellington
 date:   2017-02-01 08:20:54 +1300
-categories: new_zealand
+categories: antipodes
-hero: rainy_welly.png
+hero: rainy_welly
 ---
-This is a test
+And so this is where my journey begins, in the coldest summer Wellington has had in 30 years.

+Sort an office

+Stay with mum

+Pick up a car

+Practice remote working